 Japanese girls in anime and manga

-There is an estimation that 30-40% of anime and manga depict underage characters in sexual ways, be it subtly, like having a gust of wind blow up a character’s skirt to reveal her panties, or overtly, where the character engages in sexual acts.
+There is an estimation that 30-40% of anime and manga have sexual themes and that a lot of it includes underage characters, whether it’s something subtle like having a gust of wind blow up a character’s skirt to reveal her panties, or something overt where the character engages in sexual acts.
 This sort of anime and manga has its own genre known as ‘lolicon’, shortened from “Lolita complex”, and it refers to an attraction to young girls.
 It’s named after the novel Lolita where a middle-aged man is attracted to his teenage step-daughter.
 It’s used in the place of the more controversial and negative word ‘pedophilia’, making the genre easier to swallow.

 As mentioned above, child pornography laws do not apply to fictional child pornography, and anime or manga that show young children having sex is still entirely legal and very accessible online in some stores.
 Some have argued that applying child pornography laws to anime or manga would violate freedom of expression laws, and that even a seemingly innocent non-sexual scene of a female character taking a shower would be at risk of being banned.